-Intricately divided fronds of the lovely deer fern (Blechnum spicant) hang around all winter, while licorice fern (Polypodium glycyrrhiza), a charming summer-deciduous type is often found growing lushly amongst mosses and dead wood or rocks.
-Speaking of deciduous, some shrubs just can’t wait until spring to bloom—like wind-pollinated California hazelnut (Corylus cornuta var. californica) that flowers in January.
+Intricately divided fronds of the lovely deer fern (Blechnum spicant) hang around all winter, while licorice fern (Polypodium glycyrrhiza), a charming summer-deciduous type, is often found growing lushly amongst mosses and dead wood or rocks.
+Speaking of deciduous, some shrubs just can’t wait until spring to bloom—like the wind-pollinated California hazelnut (Corylus cornuta var. californica) that flowers in January.
 Others—Indian plum (Oemleria cerasiformis) and red-flowering currant (Ribes sanguineum) in particular—bloom at the cusp of spring.

 Plants with colorful twigs or bark can steal attention, too, especially when planted en masse.
 Cornus sericea and other “red twig” dogwoods have an almost fiery bark that stands out, particularly against pale or very dark backgrounds, and the gorgeous burnt-orange bark of madrone trees (Arbutus menzeisii) peels to reveal smooth, olive-colored trunks and branches, and not just in winter.
 Snowberry (Symphoricarpos albus) gleams with its white, berrylike drupes, and wild roses, including Rosa pisocarpa and R. nutkana, produce strikingly red rosehips.

 Elements of movement can be an enjoyable part of the winter landscape, too.
 Popular plants that provide a rustling motion as winter winds blow include grasses, such as Festuca idahoensis and Deschampsia cespitosa, which look best planted in swathes, and western sword ferns (Polystichum munitum) with their tall, tough fronds.
 While they are great accents any time of the year, grasses and evergreen ferns might be most impressive during the humdrum days of winter when they also provide structure and intriguing texture.